coq/coq/doc/sphinx/proof-engine/tactics.rst

    The :n:`evar` tactic creates a new :term:`local definition <context-local definition>` named :n:`@ident` with type :n:`@type` or :n:`@one_type` in the context.
    The body of this binding is a fresh existential variable.
-If the second form is used, Coq chooses the name.
+If the second form is used, Rocq chooses the name.

 .. tacn:: instantiate ( @ident := @term )
           instantiate ( @natural := @term ) {? @hloc }